 Tacca needs a lot of humidity, especially if grown as a houseplant, and especially over the winter.
 Mist, use a humidifier, or a pebble tray.

-Re-pot each spring in fresh potting mix.
+Re-pot each spring with fresh potting mix.
 It doesn’t like crowded roots.
 Divide rhizomes when repotting and give them their own pot.

 Although they like their soil consistently moist, they do not like soggy soil.
-Make sure their soil is well-draining because to wet a soil will cause their rhizomes to rot.
+Make sure their soil is well-draining because soil that is to wet to wetl will cause their rhizomes to rot.

 Information online says they prefer a steady temperature of 65-70 degrees F year-round.
 Mine did perfectly fine, and flowered, outside in Mississippi when the temperature was in the 90’s and even over 100 for days on end.